Floby/node-microauth2/README.md

 + `--config` is the path to your config file in YAML
 + the `MICROAUTH2_SECRET` env variable will be used to sign tokens

+You can have a look at an example config file in the `examples` directory

 ### API Gateway